 About:

-Cosmos ‘Sea Shells’ is a wonderfully sophisticated cosmos variety based on Cosmos bipinnatum.
+Cosmos ‘Sea Shells’ is a wonderfully sophisticated variety based on Cosmos bipinnatum.
 It’s mostly known for its fluted pink petals, which surround yellow central florets.
 Cosmos ‘Sea Shells’ is also available in a mix of colors, including red and white.

 7. Cosmos ‘Purity’